Apply Formula to Entire Column in Excel: 3 Ways to do it

 As you can see, it’s easy to apply a formula to an entire column without dragging in Excel, and in most cases, you can just double-click the autofill handle or use the keyboard shortcut.

-If you want to learn more about Excel, we have a guide on how to remove encryption from Excel, as well as a great article on how to unlock grayed out menus in Excel.
+If you want to learn more about Excel, we have a guide on how to remove encryption from Excel, as well as a great article on how to unlock grayed out menus in Excel or enable macros.

-Before you go, you might also want to check our guide on how to calculate standard error in Excel, so don’t miss it.
+You might also want to check our guide on how to calculate standard error in Excel, so don’t miss it.
+Also, did you know that you can use a barcode generator in Excel?
+That’s right, and our latest guide covers this in detail.

 User forum